 Philosophical, ethical and humanistic issues emerging from the impact of modern technology on society.
 Comparative philosophies of the natural environment and consideration of technology's effects on the environment, human well-being and the future.
 1 c.u.
-Prerequisite: WRT 107 with a final grade of C- or better.
+Prerequisite: WRT 108 or WRT 109 with a final grade of C- or better.